Alcohol

 PHA: Medication and Alcohol

 In a world with COVID-19 and the flu, knowledge of the medicine you are taking is more important than ever.
-Many over the counter medications, such as DayQuil have serious consequences when taken with alcohol.
-Many students follow the typical precautions of drinking water and eating food when taking medication, but some are more reckless and engage in drinking behaviors.
+Many over the counter cold medications such as DayQuil and Nyquil have serious consequences when taken with alcohol.
+Many students follow the typical precautions of drinking water and eating food when taking medication, but some choose to also engage in drinking behaviors, which can lead to dangerous consequences.
 Below is a Q&A about the dangers of mixing medications and alcohol.

 Can cold medicine be taken with alcohol?